chinamike65/hugo-tuolesi/content/book4/book4en.md

 After you have cancer, the retribution has already come out, and it is very difficult to change or eliminate it.

 There is a banyan tree in India.
-The roots of the underground tree can grow to a radius of five hundred paces, and the branches on the ground can also grow to five hundred paces.
+The roots of the underground tree can grow to a radius of five hundred paces, and the branches near the ground can also grow to five hundred paces.

-Such a big tree, when it is still a small seed, is very easy to dig up.
+Such a big tree is very easy to dig up when it is still a small seed, .

 If you wait for it to grow into a big tree, and then want to pull it out, you need to dig out all the roots in a radius of 500 steps.

-Therefore, in order to eliminate karma, it must be eliminated before the karma comes out, and when it is a seed.
+Therefore, in order to eliminate karma, it must be eliminated before the karma manifests, and when it is a seed.

-After the retribution comes out, it will be very difficult to eliminate karma.
+After the retribution manifests, it will be very difficult to eliminate karma.

 18